Loading...

 Garden Size

-We are a large country garden set on over 10 acres of land amidst New Zealand’s Forgotten World.
-The brochure/map coming soon.
+We are a large country garden of over 3 acres set on our 10+ acres of land amidst New Zealand’s Forgotten World.

 Weddings

-If you seeking a picturesque setting for a boutique garden wedding, Omaka Lodge is a beautiful choice.
+If you’re seeking a picturesque garden setting for a wedding, Omaka Lodge is a beautiful choice.
 Our bed and breakfast rooms provide accommodation to wedding guests; our expansive grounds offer plenty of space for ceremonies and marquees; and our beautiful country gardens offer an enormous variety of photo locations.

 Other Facilities